mshammas93/OOP-Assignment2-ShammasCheema-24i5598/README.md

 This program demonstrates key programming concepts such as abstraction, inheritance, polymorphism, and dynamic memory management, along with practical linked list operations like insertion, deletion, traversal, and reversal.

 Question3:
+The program manages a small library system using a doubly linked list to store book information.
+Each book has an ID, title, and author.
+The Node class represents a single book in the list.
+Each node stores the book’s details and has two pointers: one pointing to the previous node and one pointing to the next node.
+This allows the list to be traversed both forward and backward.
+The Library class manages the entire linked list.
+It has two pointers: head, which points to the first node, and tail, which points to the last node.
+The class provides several functions to handle different operations.
+The addToBeginning function inserts a new book at the start of the list.
+If the list is empty, the new book becomes both the head and tail.
+Otherwise, it is linked before the current head.
+The addToEnd function inserts a new book at the end of the list.
+If the list is empty, the new node becomes both the head and tail.
+Otherwise, it is linked after the current tail.
+The addAtPosition function inserts a new book at a specific position.
+If the position is 1 or less, the book is added at the beginning.
+If the position is greater than the number of existing books, it is added at the end.
+Otherwise, the function finds the correct place and links the new node between two existing nodes.
+The deleteBook function removes a book by its ID.
+It searches through the list, and when it finds the book, it adjusts the pointers of the surrounding nodes so that the book is removed safely.
+It also updates the head or tail pointers when deleting the first or last node.
+The displayForward function shows all books starting from the head to the tail, while the displayBackward function shows them in reverse order, starting from the tail to the head.
+In the main function, a Library object is created.
+Three books are added using different insertion methods: one at the beginning, one at the end, and one in the middle.
+The program then displays the list in both forward and backward directions.
+After that, the book with ID 2 is deleted, and the updated list is displayed again.
+Overall, this program demonstrates how a doubly linked list can be used to efficiently manage a collection of records, allowing easy insertion, deletion, and traversal in both directions.

+Question4: